 Historical Marker #1279 in Danville notes the first recorded hemp crop in Kentucky, which was grown on Clark's Run Creek in 1775.

-Hemp has a long history in Kentucky.
+Hemp has a long history in the state.
 From its first recorded planting near Danville to its reemergence during World War Two, hemp has figured prominently in the economic, social, and political life of the commonwealth.
 Early settlers brought hemp into Kentucky in order to have a resource for textile production.
-For these pioneers, hemp--along with flax and wool--was one of the best options for fabric in regions where cotton did not grow well.
+Hemp--along with flax and wool--was one of the best options for fabric in regions where cotton did not grow well.

 The particular climate and soil of central and northern Kentucky was ideal for growing hemp.
 The counties that produced the most hemp were located in the "bluegrass region" and were either near or along the Kentucky River.
-Fayette, Woodford, Shelby, Clark, Scott, Bourbon, Jessamine, Mason, Franklin, Boyle and Lincoln proved to be the largest hemp-producing counties during the nineteenth century.
+Fayette, Woodford, Shelby, Clark, Scott, Bourbon, Jessamine, Mason, Franklin, Boyle and Lincoln were the largest hemp-producing counties during the nineteenth century.

-It is not a coincidence that these counties also held the state's largest slave populations.
+It is not a coincidence that these counties were also home to the largest populations of enslaved individuals.
 Hemp, like tobacco and cotton, was a labor-intensive crop.
 Although hemp did not require the year-round attention that cotton and tobacco demanded, the planting, harvesting, and processing of the crop demanded significant amounts of manual labor, especially in "breaking" the stalks and "hackling" the fibers.
-Historian James Hopkins writes, "Without hemp, slavery might have not flourished in Kentucky, since other agricultural products of the state were not conducive to the extensive use of bondsmen.
-On the hemp farm and in the hemp factories the need for laborers was filled to a large extent by the use of Negro slaves"

 Kentuckians also manufactured hemp into marketable products.
 The largest use of hemp was in making rope and the woven bagging that bundled cotton bales.
 Ropewalks turned out thousands of yards of hemp cordage, and factory looms in Lexington, Danville, and Frankfort wove the bagging.
 Another significant consumer of Kentucky hemp was the United States Navy, which used the rope for ships' rigging.